lukecusato07/lukecusato07/README.md

   <br>

 [LinkedIn](https://www.linkedin.com/in/luke-cusato/) - [Email](mailto:lukecusato1@gmail.com)

+📍 Pittsburgh, PA      ✈️  ✈️      📍 Redmond, WA

 <hr>
 <br>

-I'm currently studying Information Science and Computer Science at the University of Pittsburgh!
+I'm currently studying Information Science and Math + Statistics at the University of Pittsburgh!

+This summer, find me at the Microsoft headquarters in Redmond, WA, where I will be interning as a Microsoft New Technologist Intern.
+I'm excited to delve deep into software engineering and product management skills.

   <br>
   <br>